Skip to main content

 The regulatory framework ties incentive limits directly to the type of wellness program, with stricter rules for those based on health outcomes.

-For health-contingent wellness programs, the established financial is 30% of the total cost of self-only health coverage.
+For health-contingent wellness programs, the established financial incentive limit is 30% of the total cost of self-only health coverage.
 This percentage is not arbitrary; it represents a level deemed meaningful enough to encourage participation while remaining sufficiently low to avoid being coercive.

 The calculation is based on the total cost of the premium, including both the employer and employee contributions.
 This ensures a consistent standard across an organization’s workforce.
 The system is designed to create a substantial yet bounded motivation for engaging in health-promoting activities.